What are Suspicious Activity Reports and how do they combat financial crime?

-Welcome to the first of a series on suspicious activity reports (SARs) within the UK anti-money laundering (AML) regime.
-We will lay out the current status of suspicious activity reporting and highlight how important SARs are in combating a variety of crimes - economic and other.
+Welcome to our blog the first of a series on suspicious activity reports (SARs) within the UK anti-money laundering (AML) regime.
+We will lay out the current status of suspicious activity reporting and highlight how important SARs are in combating a variety of crimes — economic and other.
 We will also examine examples where effective SARs have helped to combat a range of criminal activities, as well as recommending how reporting can be improved.

 In this piece, we focus on what SARs are, as well as summarise feedback from experts on current SAR practice and explain how reporting can be enhanced.
-Although our series will focus on SARs within the UK AML regime, the content will be useful to AML practitioners working in similar reporting systems elsewhere.
+Although our blog will blog series will focus on SARs within the UK AML regime, the content will be useful to AML practitioners working in similar reporting systems elsewhere.

-What are SARs?
+What are Suspicious Activity Reports?

-A SAR is a document which must be filed by a financial institution or associated business with the National Crime Agency (NCA) whenever an economic crime is suspected.
-The legal purpose of filing a SAR is to report on any suspicious activity by an entity, business or individual which raises the suspicion of money laundering or terrorist financing.
-SARs are investigated by the UK Financial Intelligence unit (UKFIU), which sits within the NCA.
+A SAR is a document which must be filed by a financial institution or associated business with the NationalCrime Agency (NCA) whenever an economic crime is suspected.The legal purpose of filing a SAR is to report on any suspicious activity by an entity, business or individual which raises the suspicion of money laundering or terrorist financing.
+Suspicious activity reports SAR sare investigated by the UK Financial Intelligence unit (UKFIU), which sits within the NCA.

-Who should file SARs?
+Who should file Suspicious Activity Reports?

 The Financial Conduct Authority (FCA) published its Extension of Annual Financial Crime Reporting Obligations in August 2021.
-It noted that currently only banks, building societies or companies with total annual revenues of £5million or more must provide their financial information to the FCA if expected, but proposes widening the net considerably, targeting electronic money facilities, multiple types of trading platforms, and cryptoasset providers.
+It noted that currently only banks, building societies or companies with total annual revenues of £5 million or more must provide their financial information to the FCA if expected, but proposes widening the net considerably, targeting electronic money facilities, multiple types of trading platforms, and crypto asset providers.

-Within the broader AML regime in the UK, SARs are used by law enforcement agencies and regulators to combat a range of crimes.
-The intelligence contained in SARs helps to thwart sex offenders, trace murder suspects, catch tax evaders, and crack online child pornography rings.
-Single SARs can be used by multiple agencies for different purposes, and multiple SARs can be used to target single crimes.
-This is in addition to combating money laundering, terrorist financing, fraud, tax evasion, and other serious economic crime.
+Within the broader AML regimein the UK, SARs are used by law enforcement agencies and regulators to combat arange of crimes.
+The intelligence contained in SARs helps to thwart sexoffenders, trace murder suspects, catch tax evaders, and crack online childpornography rings.
+Single SARs can be used by multiple agencies for differentpurposes, and multiple SARs can be used to target single crimes.
+This is inaddition to combating money laundering, terrorist financing, fraud, tax evasion, and other serious economic crime.

-The NCA’s 2020 Annual SARs Report noted the following overall successes for law enforcement during the period:
+The NCA’s 2024 Annual SARs Report noted the following overall successes for law enforcement during the period:

-- 573,085 SARs were received and processed, up 20% from the previous reporting period.
+- 872,0485 SARs were received and processed, up 1.5% from the previous reporting period.

-You can read about case-by-case SARs successes in 2020 for the UKFIU and other agencies in the regularly released SARs Reporter Booklet January 2021 edition.
+You can read about case-by-case SARs successes in 2020 for the UKFIU and other agencies in the regularly released SARs Reporter Booklet May 2025 edition.

 We have seen that well-written SARs can be highly effective in combating financial crime.
 The UKFIU guidelines emphasise conciseness, thoroughness of the information provided, and clarity about the reasons for suspicions being raised.
 A SAR Glossary Codes and Reporting Routes booklet, which is regularly updated, is also available.